Neural Plasticity-Inspired Multimodal Foundation Model for Earth Observation: Methodology

-where $\mathcal{F}_P$ is a linear projection layer.
-By employing this bifurcated loss function, our model's training is supervised from two distinct perspectives.
+The model training is supervised from two distinct perspectives.
 First, it leverages the complete spectral information present in the input to learn cross-modal features via image reconstruction.
-Second, it distills knowledge from extensively pretrained models into diverse data modalities using a single, shared dynamic model.
-This approach enables efficient and robust feature learning and is adept at handling the complexities of various modalities.
+Second, it distills knowledge from extensively pretrained models into diverse data modalities using a single dynamic model.
+This approach enables efficient and robust feature learning across various modalities.